-Use my combination of oils below, or feel free to create your own soap recipe.
+Use our combination of oils below, or feel free to create your own soap recipe.

 - 6.8 oz. palm oil